antinomyhq/forge-vscode/README.md

    - **Copy Relative Path** - Forces relative path
 4. **File reference is copied** to clipboard
 5. **Paste in any terminal** where Forge is running

+### AI Commit Message Generation

+Generate intelligent commit messages with a single click:

+1. **Make changes** to your code and stage them (or leave unstaged)
+2. **Click the Forge icon** in the Source Control view toolbar
+3. **AI generates commit message** based on your changes
+4. **Review and commit** manually when ready

+The AI analyzes:
+- Your git diff (staged or unstaged changes)
+- Recent commit messages (to match your style)
+- Current branch name
+- Project context

 ## Configuration